Awards and Accomplishments

 He currently has several feature film screenplays in development with Hollywood producers and has served as a script doctor and writer for hire.

 His latest non-fiction work, Killing John Wayne: The Making of The Conqueror, tells the story of how the worst movie ever made, a 1956 epic starring John Wayne and produced by Howard Hughes, became a deadly disaster.
 It was published by Rowman and Littlefield.

 Ryan’s third fiction novel, He’s No Angel, was released on July 26, 2022.
 It is an absurdist comedy book satirizing Hollywood and the afterlife.

 His first children’s picture book will be published by KidsCan Press in 2023.

-His writing has appeared in numerous publications including Sessions X, Quirk Magazine, The Chicago Tribune, InFocus Film School, and Taste of Cinema while his weekly column, Ryan’s Regards, maintained a popular readership in the for two-and-a-half years.
+His writing has appeared in numerous publications including The Toronto Star, Whetstone Magazine, ScreenRant, Sessions X, Quirk Magazine, The Chicago Tribune, InFocus Film School, and Taste of Cinema while his weekly column, Ryan’s Regards, maintained a popular readership in the for two-and-a-half years.

 Armed with an encyclopedic knowledge for film history, Uytdewilligen can eagerly name you every Academy Award winner in case you ever wanted to know.

 Ryan is based in York, Ontario where he lives with his girlfriend, Mariana.